A few years back, I found myself working with two pregnant women about my age.

 They had totally opposite experiences.

-The other encountered pretty much every possible problem, actually at first she was having problems to even get pregnant until her doctor made she to take Fertility Pills and ginger tea every morning.
+The other encountered pretty much every possible problem.
 You name it, she suffered from it.
 She was the worst case scenario.

 “I would just like to know, really.
 I want to know,” I wrote in the first draft of this blog post a couple of years ago.
 “How bad will it be for me?
 And how will I feel once I’ve had it?
 Is my entire world view going to change?”